Cosmological Backgrounds of Gravitational Waves: Inflationary period, part II: beyond the irreducible GW background

-Let us note that other circumstances, not encompassed by $i)$-$iv)$, may also lead to large backgrounds of GWs, still related to inflation.
+Let us note that other circumstances, not encompassed by $i)$-$iv)$ but still related to inflation, may also lead to large backgrounds of GWs.
 In particular, in Sect.~\ref{sec:SecGWScal}, we consider the possibility that scalar perturbations may be enhanced at short scales during inflation, so that they act as a source of GWs to second-order in perturbation theory.
-This GW spectrum is guaranteed and may lead to a deformation of the first order GW spectrum at frequencies accessible to GW detectors.
+This GW background is guaranteed to exist (within the inflationary framework) as scalar perturbations are present at every scale.
+If the scalar perturbations are large enough at small scales, they may lead to a deformation of the otherwise quasi-scale invariant GW spectrum at frequencies accessible to GW detectors.
 Furthermore, in Section~\ref{sec:PBH} we consider the possibility that the amplitude of the scalar spectrum is sufficiently large at small scales, so that when these perturbations eventually re-enter the horizon, they may collapse into primordial black holes.
 Upon later merging, such population of primordial black holes would lead to a large background of GWs.
 For completeness, we also consider in Section~\ref{sec:InfAltern} the GW background produced from alternative theories to inflation, namely Pre-Big-Bang, string gas and bounce cosmologies.